sakshikolse/Entertainment-project/README.md

 ## Features

-- Movie Catalog: Explore an extensive collection of movies with in-depth details.
+- **Movie Catalog**: Explore an extensive collection of movies with in-depth details.
-- User Authentication: Register and log in to access personalized features.
+- **User Authentication**: Register and log in to access personalized features.
-- Bookmarking: Save your favorite movies for quick access.
+- **Bookmarking**: Save your favorite movies for quick access.
-- Recommendations: Receive personalized movie recommendations based on your preferences.
+- **Recommendations**: Receive personalized movie recommendations based on your preferences.
-- Watch Trailers: View trailers of your favorite movies for a sneak peek.
+- **Watch Trailers**: View trailers of your favorite movies for a sneak peek.

 ---